bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 the number of group operations by enabling scalars to be recoded in shorter forms.
-By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.
-The field GF((2^127-1)^2) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
+By using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.The field GF((2^127-1)^2) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
 Together these improvements substantially reduce computation time compared to other proposed Diffie-Hellman key exchanges.

-This document specifies a twisted Edwards curve ("Curve4Q"), proposed in {{Curve4Q}}, that supports constant-time, exception-free scalar multiplications that are faster than any alternative.
-As described in
-{{Curve4Q}}, Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
+As described in {{Curve4Q}}, Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
 No known elliptic curve with such a decomposition has a larger prime order subgroup.
 This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.
+These speed benefits do not depend on vectorization, making them attractive even on constrained devices.

 # Mathematical Prerequisites